 You’ll need to find a reputable roof contractor

-They’ll go over the claim paperwork and supplement anything missing if needed
+They’ll go over the claim paperwork and give you a list of what should be supplemented

-The supplemented claim will be sent back to the insurance company for approval
+You'll send the supplemented claim back to the insurance company for approval

-If approved, your roof replacement is ready to be scheduled
+If approved, your roof replacement will be fully covered by insurance

 These steps vary depending on the insurance company, your policy, and the roofing contractor, so it won’t be the exact same for everyone.
 This list demonstrates that the entire process takes time and there are moving pieces behind the scenes when you file an insurance claim.